nearform/graphql-hooks/README.md

 In the above example we use `useContext()` hook to get access to the graphql-hooks clientContext.
 Then we request the token from the server by performing the `loginUser` mutation.
-In the case the login is success we set the token to the client's header (`client.setHeader`), otherwise we need to handle the error.
+In the case the login is successful we set the token to the client's header (`client.setHeader`), otherwise we need to handle the error.
 For more information about graphql-hooks clientContext refer to [GraphQLClient](#GraphQLClient) section.

 ## Fragments